soonernotfaster/redis-vector-db/README.md

 ## Developer setup

-Use a devcontainer, but don't run it in the cloud.
-Run it locally in Docker.
+We will use a `devcontainer`, but to save you money will run it locally using Docker.

 This repo uses the [Scripts to Rule Them All](https://github.blog/engineering/scripts-to-rule-them-all/) pattern, where applicable.
 `uv` dependencies are installed on container start.